9w2zsh/9w2zsh.github.io/_posts/2025-06-20-two-net-on-friday.md

 ## The two nets

 N5AOK, Oak Hill Amateur Radio Club has two nets hosted.
 One on Thursday night (Friday morning local) and Friday morning (Friday night local time)

+Remember to use Netlogger to monitor the running net